 Business services provided by internal specialists or external vendors or consultants.
 Procurement Solutions includes skills development ranging from purchasing or procurement training, coaching, consulting or other education services, as well as input on any procurement procedure as it relates to any aspect of the supply chain.
 Three main areas include sourcing costs, logistics management and aspects of manufacturing.
 Typical focal areas include achieving price

-The mythical fixed pie syndrome is one of those bizarre anomalies that still persistently seep stealthily into the minds of the largest corporations.
+Missed opportunities The mythical fixed pie syndrome is one of those bizarre anomalies that still persistently seep stealthily into the minds of the largest corporations.
 It is not unlike a virulent pestilence that paralyses its host into a rigid mindset, blurring the host’s vision into a fixed stare where its hapless victim can see nothing more than what sits on the negotiation table.
-Many agreements fail to materialise because of this limited vision.
-The resulting loss of potential trade-offs
+Many agreements fail to materialize because of this limited vision.
+The resulting loss

 The primary decision making authority in a negotiation.
 Third party agents will often represent the interests or objectives of a principal in a negotiation.